 One of the hottest lawn care herbicide products over the past couple of years has certainly been the rising popularity of Tenacity herbicide.
-Luckily I was able to get my hands on some for my fall renovation before they temporarily ran out of stock.
+Luckily I was able to get my hands on some for my fall lawn renovation before they temporarily ran out of stock.

 Made by Syngenta, Tenacity contains the active ingredient, mesotrione.
-This unique ingredient can not only be used as both a pre- and post-emergent herbicide, but can also be used as an effective crabgrass killer while controlling more than 40 other grassy and broadleaf weeds – like clover, dandelion, and more – without affecting the germination of new grass seeds.
+This unique ingredient can not only be used as both a pre and post-emergent herbicide but can also be used as an effective crabgrass killer while controlling more than 40 other grassy and broadleaf weeds – like clover, dandelion, and more – without affecting the germination of new grass seeds.

 After heavy core aeration and dethatching in the fall of 2018, and overseeding at 7 lbs./1,000 sq. ft. of Jonathan Green Black Beauty Ultra and GCI’s Premium TTTF, my grass came up nice and green.
 So green that I won the Jonathan Green ‘Show Us Your Lawn Content‘ for July 2019.
 However, there was one big problem: Creeping Bentgrass.

 The core aeration propagated the bentgrass that was hiding under the soil.
 During the peak season, it was hard to notice – especially by those driving by or even walking along the sidewalk.
 However, the closer I looked, the more and more bentgrass I noticed.

 So, in late August, I started my attack.
-This was a little late in the game, particularly for Massachusetts cool season lawn, but we had a big lawn party on August 18th, and I knew I didn’t want to roll the dice with the possibility of a temporarily bleached lawn.
+This was a little late in the game, particularly for the Massachusetts cool-season lawn, but we had a big lawn party on August 18th, and I knew I didn’t want to roll the dice with the possibility of a temporarily bleached lawn.

 Before the nitty-gritty, here’s a quick overview of some frequently asked questions about Tenacity herbicide: